 The rise of radical Wahhabism should worry India

-New Delhi, June 29: The announcement of an Indian wing called the Wilayah of Hind, the appointment of a new emote for Bengal are some of the recent developments relating to the Islamic State in India.
+New Delhi, June 29: The announcement of an Indian wing called the Wilayah of Hind, the appointment of a new emir for Bengal are some of the recent developments relating to the Islamic State in India.

 If one tracks the growth of the ISIS ideology in India, it would not be wrong to say that it is linked directly to the rise of Wahhabism.
 The Wahhabis who preach radical Islamic thought feel that Muslims should have have faith only in the Caliph and also promote the Caliphate.